-Outcome Timeline Work with local jurisdictions and Michigan Department of Transportation to 2nd determine if changes to the NFC classifications are required. quarter Provide technical assistance to local road agencies in the reclassification process.
-As needed Fulfill Michigan Department of Transportation requests for materials such as traffic counts, worksheets, maps, local letters of concurrence, signed resolutions, and Act 51 certifications to process the proposed NFC revisions.
-1 st & 2 nd Quarter
+Outcome Timeline Work with local jurisdictions and Michigan Department of Transportation to 2nd determine if changes to the NFC classifications are required. quarter Provide technical assistance to local road agencies in the reclassification As needed process.
+As needed Fulfill Michigan Department of Transportation requests for materials such as 1 st & 2 nd traffic counts, worksheets, maps, local letters of concurrence, signed Quarter resolutions, and Act 51 certifications to process the proposed NFC revisions.
+Quarter